I once read a statement; “Grain quality can never be improved during storage.”

 I cannot recall where I read it but the change to very cold temperatures serves as a reminder that if grain stored in bins has not already been cooled it should be aerated to adjust its temperature to be close to the outside air temperature.

 Otherwise the difference in temperature will cause movement of the warm air in the center to the top where it can condense as it approaches the cooler air.
-This causes moisture pockets, which can allow mold to start and attract insects.
+This causes moisture pockets, which can allow mold to start and attract insects, farmers can then have a hard time trying to look for the right mold removal.

 Aeration should begin when the average daily temperature (high + low / 2) is 10-15°F cooler than the grain.
 Be sure to keep aerating until the cool air front has moved through the entire bin.
 The time needed depends on the airflow rate of the fan used.
 See the accompanying table.